galirage/Arrow-Guided-VLM-Enhancing-Flowchart-Understanding-via-Arrow-Direction-Encoding/README.md

 ## dataset
 ### detection dataset
-The `detection_data/` directory contains data for training and testing the detection model in the form of coco data.
-Among them, `detection_data/train/` is the data used for training and evaluation, and `detection_data/test/` is the test data used to test the training model.
+The `notebook/detection_data/` directory contains data for training and testing the detection model in the form of coco data.
+Among them, `notebook/detection_data/train/` is the data used for training and evaluation, and `notebook/detection_data/test/` is the test data used to test the training model.

+For more information, please see `notebook/G_detect_flowchart_yoloDamo.ipynb`

 ### pipeline dataset
 The images in the `images/` directory are samples of the data used in the pipeline.
 The corresponding inference results of the detection model are stored in the `json/` directory.